 Our mission is to empower you to improve your writing skills.
 Whether you are just beginning an assignment or are in the final stages of a project, we can help can offer advice on any writing assignment regardless of course or topic.

-The Writing Center is a welcoming place for you to gain advice on any writing assignment regardless of the course or topic.
-Whether you are just beginning an assignment or are in the final stages of a project, we can help!
-Undergraduate and graduate students, staff, and faculty use this free academic support service to workshop papers for their academic courses, creative writing, speeches, presentations, course syllabi, and articles intended for publication.
-It is the Writing Center’s philosophy that improved writing skills lead to educational and professional success in college and beyond.
+Undergraduate and graduate students, staff, and faculty use this academic support service to workshop papers for their academic courses, creative writing, speeches, presentations, course syllabi, and articles intended for publication.
+It is our philosophy that improved writing skills lead to educational and professional success in college and beyond.

-LOCATION: 1st Floor of Meyer Library - in the Bear CLAW (Center for Learning and Writing)
+We are located on the first floor of Meyer Library in the Bear CLAW (Center for Learning and Writing):